Driveshaft Manufacturing

 Critical Speed RPM Calculation

-Critical Speed – The RPM of the driveshaft reaches its natural frequency.
+Critical Speed – The RPM where the driveshaft reaches its natural frequency.
 Calculation of Critical Speed is the modulus of the material of the driveshaft along with tube diameter vs. the length of the driveshaft. (i.e. the longer the driveshaft, the lower the critical speed)

 Adjusted Critical Speed – Corrects the critical speed to the maximum safe operating speed for safety and movement in the shaft.